 So that’s the big news out of my somewhat sleepy hometown city today, though there’s a lot of fun stuff happening in Lincoln Theatre—which is packed, by the way.
 People in D.C. really like art-meets-social-justice symposia.

 Earlier today, the actor Waris Ahluwalia discussed getting detained before a flight back to New York from Mexico, chatting, in a nice deadpan tone, about the experience with Creative Time’s chief curator, Nato Thompson.
 Lunch was provided by something called the Great Tortilla Conspiracy—color me intrigued, sure, but anyone who doesn’t get half smokes at Ben’s Chili Bowl when you’re right here is out of their mind.
-Step Afrika gave one of the more awesome step performances I’ve ever seen, and then Ian MacKaye—lead singer of Minor Threat and Fugazi, founder of Dischord Records, and one of the all-time great Washingtonians—gave the keynote speech for a section called Do It Yourself, a reference to the DIY ethos that fueled much of the D.C. hardcore scene, for which MacKaye was a lodestar.
+Step Afrika gave one of the more awesome step performances I’ve ever seen, and then Ian MacKaye—lead singer of Minor Threat and Fugazi, founder of Dischord Records, and one of the all-time great Washingtonians—gave the keynote speech for a section called Do It Yourself, a reference to the DIY ethos that fueled much of the D.C. hardcore scene, to which MacKaye is a lodestar.

 (This, despite the fact that the punk legend isn’t too fond of the term: “I find DIY a little…—I mean, I do things myself, but that seems a little like a hack term,” he told the crowd at one point.)